noah-nuebling/no-framework-js/README.md

 Consider: People built Photoshop, Microsoft Office, and entire operating systems with imperative UI code (UIKit, AppKit, Win32).
 The idea that a web app is "too complex" to write without "Reactivity" doesn't hold up.

-Yes, you *can* mess up state synchronization with manual bindings.
-But:
+Yes, you *can* mess up state synchronization with manual bindings, but even if that does happen the bug is usually immediately visible in the UI and easy to track down.
-- Getting it right isn't rocket science. (two-way bindings)
-- Bug's are immediately visible in the UI.
-- It's easy to find and fix in your code.

-React's solution trades this simple problem for complex ones:
-- Virtual DOM diffing you can't easily inspect
-- `useEffect` dependency arrays that are notoriously error-prone
-- `useMemo`/`useCallback` to prevent unnecessary renders (a problem React created)
-- Stale closure bugs that are genuinely confusing
-- Re-render cascades in complex apps

-That's not obviously a good trade.
+React's solution trades this problem for arguably more complex ones - now you have to learn how `useEffect` and `useMemo`, and everything is veiled in a layer of implicit behavior and magic, that you'll have to understand when things go wrong.

+Does it really make it easier to build great software?

-**A reality check:** If manual state management is so error-prone, we'd expect apps built without "reactivity" to be riddled with stale UI bugs.
+**Reality check:** If manual state management is so error-prone, we'd expect apps built without "reactivity" to be riddled with stale UI bugs.
 But think about the native apps you use daily—are they?
 Final Cut Pro, Figma's desktop app, VS Code, your browser itself.
 These don't use React-style virtual DOM diffing, yet they don't have noticeably worse UI consistency than React apps.
 If anything, the opposite is often true.

 **The AppKit/UIKit Analogy**